1924 Pittsburgh Pirates season

+Caption text says "Giants Win.- The New York boys took measure of the Pittsburgh Pirates yesterday by a score of 3-1 at the Polo grounds.
+Southworth is shown safe at first in second inning when Pirate first baseman muffed the ball."

 The 1924 Pittsburgh Pirates season was the 43rd season of the Pittsburgh Pirates franchise; the 38th in the National League.
 The Pirates finished third in the league standings with a record of 90–63.